openbox-bio/openbox-bio.github.io/RuleSet_DSL_Full.md

 ---

 ## Conditional Validation
 Apply rules only when a condition is met.
-The consequent (then) can include multiple atomic rules, each applied to specific column.
+The consequent (then) can include multiple atomic rules, each applied to specific a column.
 Multiple `if-then` rules can be specified.

 **Syntax:**
 ```dsl